- Practice Team:

 Matthew also has a keen practice interest in the criminal and regulatory aspects of developing areas including all aspects of FinTech; blockchain and virtual currency; encryption and cryptography, data regulation and safe harbour rules; and the use of artificial intelligence (particularly by those working in the regulated sector).

 Private prosecution and Civil litigation connected with criminal matters: Matthew’s longstanding specialism in the interplay of civil and criminal law gives him unusual expertise in the growing field of civil litigation with a criminal impact and vice versa.
-This includes large civil claims against prosecuting or investigative authorities; civil claims connected with criminal conduct (e.g. protection from harassment; misfeasance in public office; misuse of private or confidential information); as well as challenges to search warrants and production orders.
+This includes large civil claims against prosecuting or investigative authorities; civil claims connected with criminal conduct (e.g. protection from harassment; misfeasance in public office; misuse of private or confidential information); misconduct by litigants in large commercial disputes, as well as challenges to search warrants and production orders.
 Matthew has also successfully represented those seeking legal redress through criminal prosecutions – both by way of private prosecution and through action resulting in the reconsideration of prosecutorial decisions by prosecuting authorities.

 • Sports disciplinary tribunal chair